 This qualification is a practical course with a strong focus on industry-based production skills.
 Individuals will develop foundational knowledge and skills to help them work effectively in the contemporary screen and media industries.
 Students will produce two major productions a year as well as a variety of mini tasks to improve skills and processes.
-Productions may include but are not limited to: music video, digital and social media content, multi-cam TV studio broadcast production, podcast, interview (news report), documentary or short genre film.
+Productions may include but are not limited to music video, digital and social media content, multi-cam TV studio broadcast production, podcast, interview (news report), documentary or short genre film.

 Course Туре Minimum Standard Course Cost Course Contact

 Certificate II

 Hospitality Kitchen NIL Subject to DWTD Mrs K Clark

-Operations NIL funding VET
+Operations funding VET

 SIT20416

-This course is offered by the North Metro TAFE under the Vet in Schools Funding, as one day a week delivered at Governor Stirling Senior High School
+This course is offered by the Stanley College under the Vet in Schools Funding, as one day a week delivered at Governor Stirling Senior High School

 This qualification reflects the role of individuals working in kitchens who use a defined and limited range of food preparation and cookery skills.
 They are involved in mainly routine and repetitive tasks and work under direct supervision.
-This qualification provides a pathway to work in kitchen operations in organisations such as restaurants, hotels, catering operations, clubs, pubs, cafes, cafeterias, coffee shops and institutions such as aged care facilities, hospitals, prisons and schools.
+This qualification provides a pathway to work in kitchen operations in organisations such as restaurants, hotels, catering operations, clubs, pubs, cafes, cafeterias, coffee shops and institutions such as aged care facilities, hospitals, prisons, and schools.
 Possible job titles include: breakfast cook, catering assistant, fast food cook, sandwich hand, take-away cook.
-As the Kitchen Operations Certificate is preparing student to work in the industry or continue their training to become a chef, it is a requirement that students undertaking this course understand that there are significant hours outside that of a normal school day, this includes early start 8am and finish at 4 pm and attending evening and weekend functions as required.
-Students must undertake the required hours in a Hospitality Kitchen industry placement at designated times throughout the year (1 day per week to total 165 hours).
+As the Kitchen Operations Certificate is preparing student to work in the industry or continue their training to become a chef, this includes early start 8.30am and finish at 3 pm and attending evening and weekend functions as required.

+Students must undertake the required hours in a Hospitality Kitchen industry placement throughout times the year (1 day per week to total 165 hours).